Aideen Barry

 Aideen Barry is a contemporary visual artist from Cork, Ireland.

 Early life and education

 Barry was born in Cork in 1979.
 She studied at Galway Mayo Institute of Technology and Dún Laoghaire Institute of Art, Design and Technology.

 Work

 Barry works in video, animation, sound, installation, drawing, and performance and often deals with issues of domestic labour.

 Career

 Barry had an artist residency at the Kennedy Space Center in 2008, "during which she shot a film in zero gravity".
-Barry's series of polished aluminum sculptures, Weapons of Mass Consumption, was selected by critic Cristín Leach for RTÉ's '21st Century Ireland in 21 Artworks'.
+Barry's series of polished aluminium sculptures, Weapons of Mass Consumption, was selected by critic Cristín Leach for the broadcaster RTÉ's series of website articles titled 21st Century Ireland in 21 Artworks.